ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 The reflectometry server provides feedback on its status to the user at 3 different levels:
 - **Error Log:** At this level, we just collect error messages in the reflectometry server and expose them via a PV in addition to writing them to the log file.
 In order to do this, we should conventionally use `SERVER_STATUS_MANAGER.update_error_log(<message>)` in place of `logger.error(<message>)`.
 The PV with the list of errors is then displayed in a tab on the reflectometry front panel OPI.
-- **Problems:** These are slightly higher level and are comprised of a type of issue, a severity and a list of sources that are reporting this issue, e.g.
+- **Problems:** These are slightly higher level and intended to be fairly general just as an indication of the area where a problem occurred.
+For more detailed information, the user should refer to the error log.
+Problems are comprised of a type of issue, a severity and a list of sources that are reporting it.
+Examples:
     - Problem: Configuration is invalid; Severity: Major; Source(s): Configuration
     - Problem: Velocity cannot be restored; Severity: Minor; Source(s): MTR0304, MTR0305
 - **Status:** This is the overall server status.
 The status is derived from the problems (the highest error level is the error level of the server)

+The intention of this system is to provide useful feedback to the user in case things go wrong **in addition to** handling exceptions programmatically in a sensible way as one would usually.

 The status, log and active problems get cleared every time a "move" is issued.
 This keeps the log PV size reasonable and the reported status up to date.
 E.g. if an error was thrown because of a disconnected motor IOC, and the motor has since been reconnected, the errors should be cleared on a successful move.
 If there are any persistent problems, they will just be thrown again.